-Heightmaps are essentially a blue print from other maps.
+Heightmaps are essentially a blueprint from other maps.
 I haven’t experimented with them so I won’t be able to tell you much.
 You can import a PNG file that has specific settings and use it as a template to build on.
 As this is an option with external references, expect a lot of configuration and trial and error.
 As this can easily grow to another separate article and I don’t have enough information on this, I’ve decided to give you a link where you can find out more: Reddit page

 FOREST and ENVIRONMENT are beautification tools.
-You can add trees, animals, rocks, ruins, castles and lot more.
+You can add trees, animals, rocks, ruins, castles and a lot more.
 There are no special instructions or secrets about them.
 It’s just up to your creativity to decorate the map using them.
 Depending on a theme you chose, you won’t have the same items in all of your maps as some items are reserved for certain types of themes.
 It’s important to mention that some elements can obstruct a water flow (like rocks) so have that in mind when you start building your river beds.

 TIME FOR INFRASTRUCTURE IN CITIES: SKYLINES

 By now, you know how some of the essential tools work and you want to connect your map to the outside world.
-You can connect your map with highways, rail, ship path and airlines.
+You can connect your map with highways, rail, ship path, and airlines.
 At this point, I would like to mention the starting square.
-You have noticed that map you were working on has squares on it in 5×5 grid.
+You have noticed that the map you were working on has squares on it in a 5×5 grid.
 This grid lets you know where you can put your starting square.
-Starting square is place on your map where you start building your city so make sure you have at least a highway exit in your starting square and enough space to expand.
-Game works on a principle where you zone for RCI, buildings get built and people move into these buildings from outside of the map.
+Starting square is placed on your map where you start building your city so make sure you have at least a highway exit in your starting square and enough space to expand.
+The game works on a principle where you zone for RCI, buildings get built and people move into these buildings from outside of the map.
 If people can’t reach your perfectly zoned city, they won’t move in.
 No people = no money = no taxes = dead city.

-Also, good infrastructure is something you need to plan ahead.
-As I mentioned previously, you have to have an idea how will your city look like so you won’t have to tear down large areas of the city or do additional terraforming while building.
+Also, a good infrastructure is something you need to plan ahead.
+As I mentioned previously, you have to have an idea of how will your city look so you won’t have to tear down large areas of the city or do additional terraforming while building.
 Also, don’t put too much infrastructure as later on you might change your mind and do it differently.
 Even if building highways and rail doesn’t cost anything in this mode, have in mind that moderation is the key.

 HIGHWAYS – this is the most common connection and one that is available from the start.
-As a highway exit, for starting city, easiest thing is to make a “T” intersection on a highway and finish one end with a roundabout.
+As a highway exit, for starting the city, the easiest thing is to make a “T” intersection on a highway and finish one end with a roundabout.
 This will be more than enough until you get access to more advanced roads and be able to buy more plots of land.